 Projects, teams, people, decisions, systems — and the relationships between them.
 The hardest layer.
 The one that changes everything.

 Layer 4 is where the context layer stops being useful and starts being structural.
 An entity graph stores the relationships between projects, teams, people, decisions, and systems.
-When the assistant knows that the payments team owns the Stripe integration, that Sarah is the tech lead, that the team migrated from REST to tRPC last quarter, and that there is an open RFC about webhook retry logic — answers start accounting for organizational reality, not just technical correctness.
+When the assistant knows that the payments team owns the Stripe integration, that Sarah is the tech lead, that the team migrated from REST to tRPC last quarter, and that there's an open RFC about webhook retry logic — answers start accounting for organizational reality, not just technical correctness.

 Context graphs connect entities, events, decisions, policies, and evidence so the assistant can answer why, not just what.[3]
 Most implementations converge on a durable master graph plus query-specific subgraphs that load into context based on the task in flight.[3]

 This is the hardest layer because the data is the most dispersed.
 Team ownership lives in the org chart tool.
 Project relationships live in Jira or Linear.
 Decision history lives in RFCs, Slack threads, and meeting notes.
 Architecture relationships live in code and the docs nobody updates.
 Building the graph means pulling from every one of those sources and maintaining edges as they drift.
-Drift is the default state of any graph without an owner.
-Pick the owner before you pick the schema.

 Audit existing onboarding docs, ADRs, and convention notes.
 Distill the slow facts into one file.
 Test it the only way that matters: ask the assistant to explain your project structure.
 If it gets the structure wrong, the file is missing information.
 Iterate until the explanation is correct without prompting.